78Sam/Component/readme.md

 </div>
 ```

 The other noteable attributes are: 'additional-classes', 'custom-style' and for forms: 'method', and 'action'.
-You can also specify your own attributes as long as they are wrapped in {}.

 ### Values